Think recording calls under MiFID II seems inconvenient? Let us explain how it can hugely benefit your business.

 - Requires physical space for filing and/or to be typed up after meeting.
 Will you require a new employee to take the notes and type them up?
 Have you got the storage space for further filing?
 This headache is avoided if your call recordings are stored straight into a database.

 - May not be considered thorough by regulators.
 Notes can easily be misplaced or lost.
-With Sense, calls are readily available and easily searchable by a variety of criteria when regulators ask to see how you’re achieving compliance.
+However, record your calls and they’ll be readily available on your PC and easily searchable by a variety of criteria when regulators ask to see how you’re achieving compliance.

 MiFID II is designed to increase transparency surrounding trade in the European financial markets and call recording is the best way to keep on the right side of the FCA, who will be actively seeking out those who are failing to comply.
 Implementing a call recording solution will ultimately guarantee a return on your investment, saving you time and money.
 It will also ensure you don’t end up with a hefty fine or tarnished reputation.